V-R-7/AWS-EC2/README.md

 EC2 > Instances > Launch an instance

 Before creating an Instance make sure the region you want is selected as desired.
-- Select the region near
+- Select the region nearby.
-  This will make the region of your EC2 Instance to Mumbai.

 Now gonna create an AMI (An AMI is a template that contains the software configuration (operating system, application server, and applications) required to launch your instance.)
 - Select an AMI - Amazon Linux 2023 AMI 2023